 Social difficulties are inherent to Asperger’s.
 It is usually more effective and esteem-building to increase social awareness through explicit teaching rather than repetitively correcting social “mistakes.”
 Depending on the child’s level of understanding, I also find it helpful to explain how social rules and expectations vary across cultures.
 This means the child is not “wrong,” but may need to work to improve social skills so that he can access the same opportunities as everyone else.
+(Click the titles to scroll down the page.)

 Expanding Social Knowledge: understanding why social communication is an advantage and differentiating between different types of rules.